AB 1482: The California Tenant Protection Act of 2019

 AB 1482 provides statewide rent increase limitations and just cause for eviction protections in California.

-* The current applicable CPI increase for our jurisdiction (that is, from August 1, 2023 to July 31, 2024), is 4.2%.
-Thus, the maximum annual increase for units subject to AB 1482 is currently 9.2% (4.2% + 5%).
-If the increase is effective on or after August 1, 2024, a different CPI increase will apply.
-If you are a member of California Apartment Association, you can calculate the maximum allowable contract rent increase here: https://caanet.org/topics/ab-1482/.
+The current applicable CPI increase for our jurisdiction (that is, from August 1, 2024 to July 31, 2025), is 3.8%.
+Thus, the maximum annual increase for units subject to the Tenant Protection Act of 2019 (AB1482) limitations is currently 8.8% (3.8% + 5%).
+If the increase is effective on or after August 1, 2025, a different CPI increase will apply.
+If you are a member of California Apartment Association, you can calculate the maximum allowable contract rent increase here: https://caanet.org/

 This information covers aspects of AB 1482 related to rent increase limitations but does not cover every aspect and is not a substitute for reading the law itself, which can be found at this link: https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200AB1482